Skip Ribbon Commands

 Singapore Lymphoma Study (SLS)

-Lymphoid neoplasms are the 5th most common cancer in males and 6th most common in females in Singapore.
-A rising incidence was noted which led to the beginning of the Singapore Lymphoma Study in January 2005.
+In Singapore, lymphoid neoplasms are the 5th and 6th most common cancer in males and females, respectively.
+Including Singapore, there is a global trend of rising incidence which led to the beginning of the Singapore Lymphoma Study in January 2005.

 Currently, epidemiology and clinical data on lymphoid neoplasms is derived mainly from Western series.
 An increasing body of information from our center and collaborations with other healthcare institutions suggest that geographic localities as well as ethnicity are important factors and extrapolation of experience and data from the West to the Asian setting may have limitations.
 More importantly, the detailed clinical and molecular data obtained from this study will form the basis of all future research and healthcare planning.

-The main purpose of cohort study is to exhaustively evaluate the molecular characteristics of lymphoma, particular subtypes that occur at higher frequencies in Asians and subsequently to develop new biomarkers, diagnostic assays, treatment targets and novel treatment strategies, particularly against lymphoma subtypes unique to Asians.
+The main purpose of the Singapore Lymphoma Study (SLS) is to exhaustively evaluate the molecular characteristics of lymphoma, particular subtypes that occur at higher frequencies in Asians and subsequently to develop new biomarkers, diagnostic assays, treatment targets and novel treatment strategies, particularly against lymphoma subtypes unique to Asians.

-The SLS, headed by Prof Lim Soon Thye (Deputy Chief Executive Officer (Clinical) of National Cancer Centre Singapore (NCCS), Professor at the Duke-NUS Graduate Medical School, Singapore and Principal Investigator of Translational and Clinical Research (TCR) Programme in Lymphoma), aims to examine the clinical and pathological profile of lymphoid malignancies (non-Hodgkin lymphoma and Hodgkin lymphoma) in Singapore with respect to mode of presentation, clinical features, histologic and immunophenotypic distribution.
-Comprising of clinicians, pathologists, epidemiologists and scientists from all institutes across Singapore, namely: National Cancer Centre Singapore, Singapore General Hospital, Duke-NUS, Genome Institute of Singapore, National University Hospital System, Cancer Science Institute, and Tan Tock Seng Hospital, the group hopes to elucidate the genetic drivers of disease initiation and progression, and to evaluate the risk profile of lymphoid malignancies associated with lifestyle factors (e.g. fruit/vegetables, meat intake, alcohol consumption and use of hair dyes), exposure to specific infectious agents and occupational exposure to pesticides and benzene.
+Headed by Prof Lim Soon Thye (Deputy Group Chief Executive Officer (Research & Education), SingHealth, Deputy Chief Executive Officer (Clinical) of National Cancer Centre Singapore (NCCS), Professor at the DukeNUS Graduate Medical School, Singapore and Lead Principal Investigator of the Translational and Clinical Research (TCR) and Large Collaborative Grant Programme for Lymphoma), the SLS aims to examine the clinical and pathological profile of lymphoid malignancies (non-Hodgkin lymphoma and Hodgkin lymphoma) in Singapore with respect to mode of presentation, clinical features, histologic and immunophenotypic distribution.
+Comprising of clinicians, pathologists, epidemiologists and scientists from all institutes across Singapore, namely: National Cancer Centre Singapore (NCCS), Singapore General Hospital (SGH), Singapore National Eyes Centre (SNEC), Duke-NUS Medical school, Genome Institute of Singapore (GIS), Singapore Immunology Network (SIgN), Institute of Molecular and Cell Biology (IMCB), National University Hospital System (NUHS), Cancer Science Institute (CSI), Nanyang Technological University (NTU) and Tan Tock Seng Hospital (TTSH), the group hopes to elucidate the genetic drivers of disease initiation and progression, and to evaluate the risk profile of lymphoid malignancies associated with lifestyle factors (e.g. fruit/vegetables, meat intake, alcohol consumption and use of hair dyes), exposure to specific infectious agents and occupational exposure to pesticides and benzene.

 Selected Publications: